Israel's Perion buys mobile advertising firm Grow Mobile

-TEL AVIV Israel-based Perion Network agreed to buy Grow Mobile Inc of San Francisco for up to $42 million (24.6 million) in cash and equity to expand its offering for mobile application advertising.
+TEL AVIV, June 30 Israel-based Perion Network agreed to buy Grow Mobile Inc of San Francisco for up to $42 million in cash and equity to expand its offering for mobile application advertising.

 Perion said on Monday $17 million in cash and equity will be paid at closing and up to an additional $25 million in cash and equity may be paid over the next two years, contingent upon reaching certain revenue and profit milestones.